kurt-krueckeberg/understanding-dom/readme.md

 # DOM Introduction

 The Document Object Model (DOM) API began as object model of HTML documents and documents represented by XML files.
-The API allows you to temporarily manipulate the HTML or XML document, adding, deleting or altering the document (in memory) and thereby what a user sees.
+The API allows one to temporarily manipulate the HTML or XML document, adding, deleting or altering the document (in memory) and thereby what a user sees.
 Using the DOM API you can traverse the tree of the document, and it also supports query features: allowing you to locate and return at particular document element or elements.